GSG-FC02/E-commerce-group2-project/README.md

-# E-commerce-group2-project
+# E-commerce | Athathy
-E-commerce-group2-project
+E-commerce project for group (2)
 # Athathy

-Athathy is Furniture online shop for supplying good quality clssic home furniture.
+Athathy is Furniture online shop for supplying good quality classic home furniture.
 The website will be coded by HTML and CSS mainly.
 Some javascript might be used.
 ## Goal

 The aim of this project is build a website selling domestic furniture and offering interior design services.
 The website will contain two pages which are the home page and the about page.